pllittle/UNMASC/workflow/inputs.md

 * `tSEG`: Figures of tumor VAF segmentation.
 This is useful for assessing the degree of sparsity when characterizing the local germline cluster behavior relative to each potential somatic locus.
-Also these figures may prove useful for detecting copy number aberrations.
+Also these figures may prove useful for inspecting copy number aberrations due to allelic imbalance (B allele frequencies deviating from 0.5).
 * `tumor_genotype.tsv`: Experimental output.
 Attempting to
 reverse-genotype an individual based on their tumor genomics.
 Loci are annotated with inferred genotypes, H2M status, strand bias, etc. to aid in isolating higher quality genotype calls.
 May be useful for performing genotype PCA or mapping NGS-based sample data to microarray sample data.
-* `tumorOnly_VCs.tsv`: UNMASC's tumor-only variant calls with comprehensive annotation contained in the `LABEL` column for prioritizing variants.
+* `tumorOnly_VCs.tsv`: `UNMASC`'s tumor-only variant calls with
+comprehensive annotation contained in the `LABEL` column for prioritizing variants.
 Additional columns contain metrics used to construct the `LABEL` columns annotations such as strand bias,